Infineon lowers outlook as hit by global slowdown

 The chip sector, which is burdened with price swings because plants have to keep running regardless of demand swings, has shown signs of weakness.

-Chip-equipment maker FSI said customers were delaying near-term spending amid a global economic slowdown.

-Infineon's customers include Korean carmaker Hyundai, software maker Microsoft and the U.S. Government Printing Office.
+Infineon's customers include Korean carmaker Hyundai (005380.KS), software maker Microsoft (MSFT.O) and the U.S. Government Printing Office.

 ($1 = 0.8013 euros)